 You can accomplish this ideal range by installing a whole-home humidifier.
 This unit typically works with your furnace or air handler to provide the right level of humidity around your home.
 Some equipment, like the Healthy Climate® Whole-Home Power Humidifier, have an incorporated fan to move humidity when your HVAC system isn’t operating.

 Depend on the Experts for Your Indoor Air Quality Necessities

 At Heartland Heating & Cooling, we’re committed to making your house more comfortable.
 That’s why we provide Lennox® air quality equipment, which are the most complete solution you can get.

-We’re also more than only your heating and cooling associate.
-We want to be sensitive to the well-being of you and your household.
+We’re also more than only your heating and cooling company.
+We're concerned about the well-being of you and your household.
 That’s why our technicians are taking extra precautions when we arrive at your home.

 To find out more about our air quality solution, reach us at 515-344-3579 or contact us online.
 Our skilled staff can also handle any worries you may have with a professional visiting your house today.